lealistic/lealistic/README.md

 # 💫 About Me:
-I'm Lucas Leal, a passionate Computer Science student from Brazil diving into the world of coding, exploring algorithms, problem-solving, and honing programming skills one challenge at a time.
+I'm Lucas, a passionate Computer Science student from Brazil diving into the world of coding, exploring algorithms, problem-solving, and honing programming skills one challenge at a time.
 Let's code together! 💻

 ## 🌐 Socials: